 I began by conducting guerrilla research with my team, heading down to the Salesforce coffee shop and offering donuts in return for a quick survey.
 I was pleasantly surprised with how successful it was and how much information I got from the activity.
 It was a good reminder that research doesn’t have to be a formal affair to get huge benefits.

-It quickly became clear that the Lightning Design System website was the place for this gallery to live.
-We originally started with the term "Motion" but, due to the results of the survey, moved towards “Animation”, which was more all-encompassing and had less negative connotations for our demographic.
-Our research told us that our developers wanted code, so I kept that in mind as I designed.
+It quickly became clear that the Lightning Design System website was where both designers and developers would look first to find guidelines and examples.
+I also explored what to title the section: I originally started with the term "Motion" but, due to the results of the survey, moved towards “Animation,” which was more all-encompassing and had less negative connotations for my demographic.
+My research told us that our developers wanted code, so I kept that in mind as I designed.

 After settling on a final design, it was time to implement it with React.
 I took advantage of create-react-app to maximize my time coding.
 This was my first time with React, but thanks to the tireless mentorship from my coworkers, I quickly developed the prototype and implemented all the features discussed in my design crits.
-Next, I presented it to my accessibility specialist and asked for his feedback.
+Next, I presented it to my team’s accessibility specialist and asked for his feedback.

 Crisis!
 He didn't understand the layout, which made sense to my coworkers who iterated with me, but not to someone new to the project.
 I’m grateful for his candid feedback; after looking at the design with fresh eyes, I was able to redesign the hierarchy with clarity in mind.
 After approving the new design with my manager, I worked with the UX engineers on the Lightning Design System team to port my code to their website.
 Thanks to the solid foundations I had, I submitted a pull request with the new subpage and had it accepted and deployed internally.